 The ENL UTC seeks to offer a unique, employer-shaped curriculum in North Lincolnshire, so our young people are prepared for their future career in industry.
 Employers can be involved with the school in a multitude of ways that help to connect education and industry.
 With industry partnerships, our students leave with sought-after skills that meet the needs of employers and make them ready to be an effective part of the workforce.

-If you are a local employer looking to get involved in inspiring the next generation, please download the pack below or contact our business engagement Lead, Carly Boden.
+If you are a local employer looking to get involved in inspiring the next generation, please download the pack below for more information or contact our business engagement Lead, Carly Boden.